microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Create the program

 Create a folder for your Java program and open the folder with Visual Studio Code.
 Within Visual Studio Code, you can then create a new file `Hello.java`.
-When you open that file, the Java Langauge Server will automatically be activated as you can see a rocket icon on the right of the status bar.
-When it finishes loading, you will see a thrumbs up icon instead.
+When you open that file, the Java Language Server will automatically be activated as you can see a rocket icon on the right of the status bar.
+When it finishes loading, you will see a thumbs up icon instead.

 ![Create Project](images/java-tutorial/create-file.gif)

 Visual Studio Code also support more complex Java projects, see [Java Project](/docs/java/java-project.md).

->**Note**: The Java Langauge Server might not work properly if you just open a Java file in Visual Studio Code without opening its folder.
+>**Note**: The Java Language Server might not work properly if you just open a Java file in Visual Studio Code without opening its folder.

 ## Editing code